-- ongoing liaison with resource consent holders over consent conditions and their interpretation and application; - in discussion over monitoring requirements; - preparation for any consent reviews, renewals or new consent applications; - advice on the Council's environmental management strategies and content of regional plans; and - consultation on associated matters.
+- ongoing liaison with resource consent holders over consent conditions and their interpretation and application; - discussion over monitoring requirements; - preparation for any consent reviews, renewals or new consent applications; - advice on the Council's environmental management strategies and content of regional plans; and - consultation on associated matters.

-1.4.3 Site inspections
+1.7.3 Site inspections

-The Vector site was inspected three times during the monitoring period.
-Inspections were undertaken with regard to consents for the abstraction of or discharge to water, the main points of interest were plant processes with potential or actual discharges to receiving watercourses, including contaminated stormwater and process wastewaters.
+The Company site was visited three times during the monitoring period.
+With regard to consents for the abstraction of or discharge to water, the main points of interest were plant processes with potential or actual discharges to receiving watercourses, including contaminated stormwater and process wastewaters.
 Air inspections focused on plant processes with associated actual and potential emission sources and characteristics, including potential odour, dust, noxious or offensive emissions.
-Sources of data being collected by Vector were identified and accessed, so that performance in respect of operation, internal monitoring, and supervision could be reviewed by the Council.
+Sources of data being collected by the Company were identified and accessed, so that performance in respect of operation, internal monitoring, and supervision could be reviewed by the Council.
 The neighbourhood was surveyed for environmental effects.

-1.4.4 Chemical sampling
+1.7.4 Chemical sampling

 Chemical sampling undertaken by the Council in this monitoring period was focused on the discharge from the facility and the effects on the receiving waters.
-Vector holds consent (1123-3).
+The Company holds consent (1123-3).
 This allows for the discharge of cooling and waste waters to the Kapuni Stream throughout the year.
 The process of the discharge is controlled by the facility and checked through chemical analysis prior to the discharge occurring.
 The analysis of the discharge is provided to the Council in the form of a monthly annual report.

-In order to ascertain the quality of the results provided by Vector, the Council conducted inter-laboratory comparison exercises which encompassed the following.
+In order to ascertain the quality of the results provided by the Company, the Council conducted interlaboratory comparison exercises which encompassed the following.